ahakimsheik7/100-nights-sfmc/README.md

 ---

-## 📅 Latest Project: Love & Kindness Email
+## 📅 Latest Project: Eat Healthy Email

 ### **Project Overview**
-The **Love & Kindness Email** is a professional and responsive email designed to inspire reflection and gratitude.
-It highlights the beauty of simplicity and the importance of kindness in everyday life, while maintaining a clean and visually appealing design.
+The **Eat Healthy Email** is a professional and responsive email designed to inspire healthy eating habits while honoring faith.
+It highlights the importance of gratitude and wellness through engaging content and a clean, visually appealing design.

 ### **Steps Taken**
 1. **Designing in Canva**:
    - Created visually appealing banners and assets to complement the email content.
-   - Focused on simplicity and emotional resonance to align with the theme of kindness.
+   - Focused on simplicity and emotional resonance to align with the theme of healthy living.

 2. **Editing Styles and Coding**:
-   - Used **HTML**, **CSS**, and **JavaScript** to structure and style the email.
+   - Used **HTML** and **CSS** to structure and style the email.
-   - Incorporated **AMPscript** for dynamic personalization and interactivity.
+   - Incorporated responsive design principles to ensure compatibility across devices.

 3. **Testing in Litmus**:
    - Tested the email across multiple devices and email clients (e.g., Gmail, Outlook, Yahoo) to ensure compatibility.